apache/carbondata/docs/file-structure-of-carbondata.md

 ## File Directory Structure

-The CarbonData files are stored in the location specified by the ***carbon.storelocation*** configuration (configured in carbon.properties; if not configured, the default is ../carbon.store).
+The CarbonData files are stored in the location specified by the ***spark.sql.warehouse.dir*** configuration (configured in carbon.properties; if not configured, the default is ../carbon.store).

   The file directory structure is as below: